-What was once "Farmer Phinney's Lot" has been converted into Doubleday Field, which also opened in 1939.
+What was once "Farmer Phinney's Lot" was converted into Doubleday Field, which also opened in 1939.
 The main grandstand, behind home plate, looks it: Wooden benches instead of seats (metal or plastic), support poles, and a big roof.
-Grandstands were built down each foul line in 1960, at seating capacity is currently listed as 9,791.
+Grandstands were built down each foul line in 1960, and seating capacity is currently listed as 9,791.

 The field is natural grass, and points southwest, unusual for baseball fields.
 The fences are very close: 296 feet to the left field pole, a mere 336 feet to left-center, 390 to straightaway right, 350 to right-center, and 312 to right.
 I can find no record of who hit the longest home run there, or how far it went.

 True story: When I first visited Cooperstown, on September 7, 1985 -- just as Pete Rose was getting ready to break the all-time hit record, so, naturally, that was the big topic of conversation in the Village -- there was a sign at the entrance to Doubleday Field, advertising a rugby match for Sunday, September 8.
 Rugby?
 At the birthplace of baseball?
 I thought that was weird, but, I figured, what the heck, I'd check it out.

 But it rained overnight.
 The next day, at noon, right on schedule, I was there, and the weather was fine.
 Cliche alert: It was a beautiful day for baseball.
 But the little ballpark was locked up, the match canceled.
 Presumably, the field, not having access to a major league-quality drainage system, was still soaked.
 And I wondered if God thought using the "birthplace of baseball" for another sport was wrong -- particularly since rugby is, essentially, the father of "American football."